Rod Maybon: Souths

 Maybon was graded to South Sydney as a 17-year-old in 1987, and made his first grade debut for the Rabbitohs in round 21 of the 1988 season, playing at halfback against the Gold Coast Giants at the Sydney Football Stadium.
 This was Maybon's only game of first grade in 1988 and he would only make two appearances for the Rabbitohs in their 1989 season in which they finished minor premiers after losing only three games in the regular season that year.
 Maybon played his first game at fullback against the Canberra Raiders at Bruce Stadium in round 7 of the Rabbitohs' ill-fated 1990 season in which they finished wooden spooners after winning only two games.

 From 1990 until 1993, Maybon was more of a regular in the Rabbitohs' team.
 In his six-year stint with the Rabbitohs, Maybon played 78 games and scored 107 points.
 In 1994, after failing to secure an adequate contract with South Sydney (who were in financial trouble at the time and could only offer him a reduced salary), he moved to the St. George Dragons and played with them until the end of the 1995 season.
 His departure from the Rabbitohs caused significant controversy within the club with many ordinary members of the club extremely disappointed with the decision to release him.

 St. George

 Maybon joined St. George in the 1994 season and went on to play 35 games for the club.
-After his two-year stint with the Dragons ended, in which he scored 9 tries for the club, Maybon decided to join the Parramatta Eels in 1996.
+After two years with the Dragons, in which he scored 9 tries, Maybon decided to join the Parramatta Eels in 1996.